kolenaIO/kolena/docs/metrics/diarization-error-rate.md

 detections, and speaker confusions.
 These three elementary errors form the building blocks of diarization error rate.

 ??? example "False Alarm"
-    False alarm is duration of non-speech classified as speech — analagous to false positive diarizations.
+    False alarm is duration of non-speech classified as speech — analogous to false positive diarization.
 Using the following hypothetical ground truth and inference diarization segments, let's calculate our false alarm duration.

     ```python